 In this case, of course, it’s mass media doing the policing (or inviting readers to do the policing).
 In the lives of non-celebrities, this same sort of policing is often done by family members, friends, and even strangers.
 For the non-conformist (parent), then, gender non-conformity can be a real drag.

-Image borrowed from DListed.Lisa Wade, PhD is a professor at Occidental College.
+Image borrowed from DListed.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.